AEthelwulfSalazar/Hackbright-Curriculum/Exercise-Classes/README.rst

 individual melon type.

-In this ``get_price()`` for `AbstractMelon`, We'd need to get the "add-on" $1 for Casvas and Ogens somehow, then the total based on shape/origin/quantity.
+In this ``get_price()`` for `AbstractMelon`, We'd need to get the "add-on" $1 for Casaba and Ogen somehow, then the total based on shape/origin/quantity.
 For Watermelons and Cantaloupe, we'll need to then apply our discounts.

 Create a method on the base class to handle this work.
 Where needed, use that method from the individual melon classes.

+To do this, it's probably going to be helpful to put an attribute on the the Casaba and Ogen class to keep track of their $1 base price bump;
+your logic in the base class ``get_price()`` could use that.

 When you've done this, please **stop and ask for a code review**.